Decoding Annie Parker

 Parents Need to Know

-Parents need to know that Decoding Annie Parker is a multi-decade docudrama about both two women: the scientist who discovered the breast cancer gene and the cancer survivor who makes it her mission to figure out why her family was so afflicted by the disease.
+Parents need to know that Decoding Annie Parker is a multi-decade docudrama about two women: the scientist who discovered the breast cancer gene and the cancer survivor who makes it her mission to figure out why her family was so afflicted by the disease.
 Sex and language are the big content issues here; there are several references to and brief glimpses of sex (bare backside, moaning, adultery) and occasional use of very strong language, which tends to be variations of "f--k" and "s--t."
 Several characters die, mostly of cancer (and in one case, AIDS).
 Audiences will learn about the scientific method that led to the discovery of the BRCA gene.

 What's the story?